In this section

 In extreme circumstances (death, deterioration of condition etc) out of hours face to face interpreting can be approved by the Nursing Hospital Manager.

 All interpreters attending the hospital must wear an identification badge.
-In the cases where a badge is not being worn, they should be asked to produce it or to page the Director of Interpreting to identify them.
+In the cases where a badge is not being worn, they should be asked to produce it or contact the Interpreter Services Manager to identify them.
 This practice is very important to control the comings and goings of outsiders, in regards to confidentiality and security.